Search

 Accomodations: 3 Star Hotel

 This day is dedicated to preparing for your trek.
 You will attend a detailed briefing session where your guide will explain the trek itinerary, safety measures, and what to expect during the journey.
-Additionally, the necessary permits for trekking in restricted areas will be arranged.
+Additionally, you will need to obtain the necessary permits for trekking in restricted areas.
 You will have the rest of the day to explore Thamel, shop for any last-minute gear, or relax.

 Itinerary Details